BATzAashish/tweeter--scraper/README.md

 - Extract tweets from any public X/Twitter user account.
 - Save tweets as CSV in a `data/` folder.
-- Easy to configure for API or non-API (snscrape) usage.
+- Easy to configure for API  usage.
 - Modular code structure for easy extension.